bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 Having returned the car, I went back to the city, where I met with my friend Szymon (or rather, he came to pick me up in his car).
-We wanted to go to the Twin Pigs, but it was a foggy day again, so we settled for Tank Hill, which was happily just below the fog level.
+We wanted to go to the Twin Pigs, but it was a foggy day again, so we settled for Tank Hill, which was happily just below the fog level yet still provided great view of the area.

 ![View on Mission District from the Tank Hill](/assets/california-2024v2/3 View from Tank Hill.avif)